Deploy pre-configured settings of the app to multiple systems of the organization

 Step 1.
 Extract the AssistMyTeam.AttachmentManagerAdmin.exe application that you had received as part of your Enterprise license to a local disk in your system.
 We recommend that you place this file in a permanent location for future use (in the case that you want to modify the pre-configured settings in later date).
 You can create a shortcut to this .exe to your desktop for quick access.

 Step 2.
 As this is the first time running this tool on your system, it will show you the ‘New Settings’ dialog option.
-Here, you can choose to start with a new settings or connect to or load an existing setting XML file (AttachmentManagerSettingsInfo.xml).
+Here, you can choose to start with a new setting or connect to or load an existing setting XML file (AttachmentManagerSettingsInfo.xml).
 Choose ‘New Settings’ option and click ‘Continue’.

 Step 3.
 Enter your enterprise license to authenticate.
 Only when the authentication succeeds, the tool will allow you to perform the pre-configuration of the settings for all users.